sci-visus/OpenVisus/README.md

 ## Commit, Continuous Integration deploy

-Edit the file conda/openvisus/meta.yaml and increase the Tag version number (line 3)
+Edit the file `conda/openvisus/meta.yaml` and increase the Tag version number (line 3) Edit the file `CMake/setup.py` and increase the Tag version number ()

 Commit, tag the current commit and push to origin: